isabella232/primetime.en/help/release-notes/ptai-20x-release-notes.md

 **When:** Wednesday, January 15, 2020 from 04:00 AM to 05:00 AM Eastern Time

-* The Creative Repackaging Service now delivers quicker ad insertion by automatically blacklisting malformed creatives.
+* The Creative Repackaging Service now delivers quicker ad insertion by automatically block listing malformed creatives.

 * Added phase 1 support for new SCTE 35 cue format in server-side ad insertion.